nannanav/packer-terraform-intro/README.md

-# Packer + Terrafrm Intro
+# Packer + Terraform Intro

 1. Create a key-pair in aws, say key1.
+Download the key-pair.
 2. Create ami using packer.
-Replace <path-to-key> with the correct path
+Replace <path-to-key> with the correct path to the public key.

     ```bash
     packer build -var "ssh_public_key=$(cat <path-to-key>)" amazon-linux-docker.pkr.hcl